wp-plugins/wp-to-twitter/readme.txt

 1. Upload the `wp-to-twitter` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin using the `Plugins` menu in WordPress
-3. Go to Settings > WP->Twitter
+3. Go to Settings > WP to Twitter
-4. Adjust the WP->Twitter Options as you prefer them.
+4. Adjust the WP to Twitter Options as you prefer them.
-5. Supply your Twitter username and login.
+5. Create a Twitter application at Twitter and Configure your OAuth setup keys
-6. **Optional**: Configure your choice of URL shortener.
-Default is to use the Su.pr URL shortener from Stumbleupon as a short URL.
-7. That's it!
-You're all set.

 == Frequently Asked Questions ==